Best Practices and Guidelines for Research Assistantships

 Faculty advisor

 - Select a specific project and duties that contribute to the student’s education.
-This may be within any of the academic realms of research (e.g. organization and project management; data gathering and/or analysis; writing and/or publication), teaching (curriculum design or evaluation; pedagogical innovation; exploration of new technology), or service (especially assistance with professional organizations or journals).
+This may be within any of the academic realms of research (e.g. organization and project management; data gathering and/or analysis; writing and/or publication).

 - Provide an overview of the project at the beginning of the quarter, detailing what is expected of the student, a timeline, how the student will contribute to the project, and how the student’s efforts will contribute to her/his professional development.